DanisyEisyraf/Legal-Cases/Acts List/README.md

 Applicability:
 The Computer Crimes Act 1997 is primarily used in cases involving cybercrimes, such as hacking, computer fraud, and unauthorized access to computer systems.
 This act is commonly used in attack cases.
 Law enforcement agencies utilize the Computer Crimes Act 1997 to investigate and prosecute individuals or groups involved in cyberattacks and computer-related offenses.
-It provides a legal framework to combat cybercrimes and protect computer systems and digital data
+It provides a legal framework to combat cybercrimes.

 > Key takeaways:
 - Offensive attacks